Beyond the Schema: A Practical Guide to Querying and Interacting with SQLite, MySQL, & PostgreSQL¶

 - Command:

-sqlite3 ems.db [options]
+sqlite3 ems.db [options] - Example from

 - Connection is file-based; you specify the database file path.